Code-Institute-Submissions/my_dash_app/README.md

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.

-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
- A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-I was notified of a security issue from GitHub support or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

-## HOW THE PROJECT WAS DEPLOYED
+#### HOW THE PROJECT WAS DEPLOYED
-## First task was to version control my application on GitHub
+##### First task was to version control my application on GitHub
-## Next task is to create a heroku app using the HerokuCLI.
+##### Next task is to create a heroku app using the HerokuCLI.
 This is turn will create a remote Git Repository that we can link to
-## I already have my Flask venv activated, so next I had to install a new dependency by the package name gunicorn
+##### I already have my Flask venv activated, so next I had to install a new dependency by the package name gunicorn
-## for deploying the app: I accomplished this with the command  pip install gunicorn
+##### for deploying the app: I accomplished this with the command  pip install gunicorn
-## My next task was to create a .gitignore file for my application & code in the recommended /files/folders
+##### My next task was to create a .gitignore file for my application & code in the recommended /files/folders
 - venv
 - *.pyc
 - .DS_Store